What’s in cannabis-based medication?

 It has been approved to treat seizures associated with Dravet syndrome, Lennox-Gastaut syndrome and Tuberous Sclerosis Complex.

-Specialist doctors (paediatric neurologists) may also prescribe Epidyolex for other children with complex epilepsy.
-However, this is on a case-by-case basis, in exceptional circumstances where other treatments have not worked.
+But this is on a case-by-case basis, in exceptional circumstances where other treatments have not worked.

 What about street cannabis?